rya-sge/access-denied/_posts/2024-08-20-solana-smart-contract-basic-security.md

 As a reminder, with Solana Programming model, each program needs as input all account it will use (read and write).

-You have to verify that the accounts supplied are the ones you expect
+You must verify that the accounts supplied are the ones you expect

 #### Example